-Because of these tepid accolades, I was concerned that Vancouver would be comfortable but dull, the urban equivalent of getting socks for Christmas.
+Because of these intimidating accolades, you might be concerned that Vancouver will be comfortable but dull, the urban equivalent of getting socks for Christmas.
 Yet, fear not Internet Stranger!
 Vancouver is comfortable yet fun-loving, like getting a pair of satin pajamas for Christmas.

 24 Hours in Vancouver

-Where Do I Stay?
+Where Should I Stay?

 24 Hours in Vancouver